The following professionals lent their expertise to this article:

 Healthcare Education

-The NCAPIP’s primary mission is to give Asian and Pacific Islander physicians opportunities to improve the healthcare of every member of society.
-One available resource includes a research leadership training program for undergraduate students. - HOSA
+The NCAPIP’s mission is to provide Asian and Pacific Islander physicians opportunities to improve the healthcare of every member of society through resources like its research leadership training program for undergraduate students.

-HOSA has the two-pronged purpose of helping students seeking a career in the healthcare industry as well as improving medical care access to everyone.
+HOSA has the two-pronged purpose of helping students seeking a career in the healthcare industry and improving medical care access for everyone.